 - Extensive hands-on experience with all internal medicine procedures, including a hospital procedure service that all residents rotate on

 - A formal curriculum in quality improvement and change management in health care systems

 - A formal curriculum in health care systems and the costs of health care

-- A variety of elective opportunities including rotations at Mayo Clinic Florida in Jacksonville and Mayo Clinic Arizona in Scottsdale, as well as an HIV/AIDS rotation at Maricopa Medical Center, Arizona
+- A variety of elective opportunities including rotations at Mayo Clinic in Jacksonville, Florida, and Mayo Clinic in Phoenix/Scottsdale, Arizona, as well as an HIV/AIDS rotation at Maricopa Medical Center, Arizona

 Residency education at Mayo is based on a foundation of general internal medicine.
 The program includes rotations in all internal medicine subspecialties, geriatrics, neurology, ambulatory care blocks, emergency medicine, intensive care units and various electives in addition to general medicine experiences.
 Some rotations allocate separate blocks of time in the inpatient, outpatient and consultative settings.

-Each resident receives several comprehensive review texts as well as electronic access via iPad (provided by the program for each resident) or computer systems to UpToDate, MD Consult, Medline and an extensive collection of electronic resources.
+Each resident receives comprehensive board review materials (Medical Knowledge Self-Assessment Program [MKSAP], NEJM Knowledge+, Mayo board review book and app) as well as electronic access via iPad (provided by the program for each resident) or computer systems to UpToDate, ClinicalKey, MEDLINE and an extensive collection of electronic resources.
 Scheduling is flexible, and preferred rotations can be scheduled to facilitate planning a subspecialty career.

-Excellence in medical education is a requirement of our faculty, who are selected for hospital service and outpatient education clinics based on the effectiveness of their teaching.
-Faculty have dedicated, protected time to provide teaching to the residents with whom they work.
+Excellence in medical education is a requirement of our faculty members, who are selected for hospital service and outpatient education clinics based on the effectiveness of their teaching.
+Faculty members have dedicated, protected time to provide teaching to the residents with whom they work.